Tornadoes of 2007: April 13–15

 For April 14, the Storm Prediction Center issued a moderate risk of severe weather for southern Louisiana, Mississippi, Alabama, Georgia and northwestern Florida.
 Several more scattered tornadoes were reported.

 While most of the activity on April 15 was straight-line winds, an isolated EF3 tornado touched down in Sumter County, South Carolina that morning.
 Several mobile homes were demolished and one person was killed, with three injured.
-Two other tornadoes were later confirmed in South Carolina: an EF1 in Lee County and an EF0 in Orangeburg County.
+Two other tornadoes were later confirmed in South Carolina: an EF1 tornado in Lee County and an EF0 tornado in Orangeburg County.
 Several tornadoes also affected Georgia where at least 8 tornadoes and three injuries were documented.

 April 20–27

 An eight-day outbreak of tornado activity struck a large portion of the United States, with an additional violent tornado in Mexico.
 The event started on April 20, when two isolated, but strong tornadoes touched down in south central Nebraska.
 An EF3 tornado struck several farms in rural Frontier and Lincoln counties, injuring two in the latter county.
 The same supercell than produced a large, wedge EF2 tornado that blew several vehicles and semis off of Interstate 80 near Gothenburg, injuring nine people, before causing more damage to farms in rural Dawson and Custer counties.
 More severe weather occurred the next day from the Texas Panhandle northward to northeastern Colorado northeastward into Minnesota.
 Five EF2 tornadoes touched down in the Texas Panhandle, causing severe damage along there paths.
 The towns of Olton, Cactus, and Tulia were especially hit hard, and 17 people were injured.
 Only isolated severe weather activity occurred on April 22 with only one tornado being confirmed.

 Severe weather outbreaks occurred over the next two days with a moderate risk being issued for April 23 and a rare high risk issued for April 24.
 Although most of the tornadoes that occurred remained over open terrain, several destructive tornadoes did touch down, especially on April 24.
 On that day, a tornadic thunderstorm developed in northeast Coahuila, Mexico and produced a violent F4 tornado that killed seven people in Piedras Negras.
-The same cell than crossed the international border into the United States and produced another deadly tornado that caused EF3 damage in Eagle Pass, Texas, killing three more people.
+The same tornado then crossed the international border into the United States and caused EF3 damage in Eagle Pass, Texas, killing three more people.
 Isolated tornadic activity occurred on April 25, but a non-tornadic fatality occurred in Lake Village, Arkansas when 60 mph winds capsized a boat on Lake Chicot.
 More tornadoes occurred on April 26–27.
 Although they were all weak in nature, all but one of them caused minor to moderate damage.
 The worst of these tornadoes was an EF1 tornado in New Tazewell, Tennessee that damaged or destroyed mobile homes while also damaging other homes and trees, injuring seven people.

 In all, 93 tornadoes touched down, with 10 tornadic fatalities, one non-tornadic fatality, and at least 37 injuries being confirmed.